vanallenlab/moalmanac-api/README.md

 bash update_submodule_to_commit
 ```

-Alternatively, to update moalmanac-db to a specific commit,
+Alternatively, to update moalmanac-db to a specific commit:
 ```bash
 bash update_submodule_to_commit <commit hash>
 ```